olleepalmer/olleepalmer.github.io/_posts/2021-05-28-the-crisis-of-optimisation.md

 But science is in turmoil.

-Over the last fifteen years, successive waves of scandal has plunged science into disarray.
-Cases of dubious research methods, ‘data dredging’ and [even outright fraud](https://en.wikipedia.org/wiki/List_of_scientific_misconduct_incidents) have emerged with alarming regularity.
-Foundational studies [have been retracted](https://www.vox.com/2018/6/13/17449118/stanford-prison-experiment-fraud-psychology-replication) in droves and entire disciplines decimated.
+Successive waves of scandal have cast a shadow over the legitimacy of scientific truth.
+Over the last fifteen years, dubious research methods, ‘data dredging’ and [even outright fraud](https://en.wikipedia.org/wiki/List_of_scientific_misconduct_incidents) have emerged with alarming regularity.
+Foundational studies [have been retracted](https://www.vox.com/2018/6/13/17449118/stanford-prison-experiment-fraud-psychology-replication) by the fistful and entire disciplines decimated.
 Even [Nobel Prize winners have been implicated](https://www.nature.com/articles/d41586-019-03755-2).

 If the transparent, peer reviewed world of academia is fraught with this crisis of integrity, then what can we expect from the vastly less scrutinised corporate ‘science’ of A/B testing?
 It’s not possible to tell exactly how bad it is, but the evidence suggests that overstated, sensationalised and misleading A/B test results are far more common than we’d like to admit.